How to Create a Strong Brand Name

 3. Once you are happy with a name, you can contact a trademark lawyer to find out if you can register the name.

 You did it!
-With your new brand name in place, you can now think about the visual identity to bring your brand to life.
+With your new brand name in place, you can now think about your visual and verbal identity to bring your brand to life.

-If you need advice at any stage of your branding journey, I’d be glad to help.
+If you need help at any stage of your branding journey, I’d be glad to help.

 References

 [1] Adapted from Marty Neumeier’s classification.
-He defines a strong brand name as the following: differentiated, brief, appropriate, easy to spell, satisfying to pronounce, suitable for “brand play” and legally defensible.
-For reference and examples read his blog post: “Strong vs. weak names”.
+He defines a strong brand name as differentiated, brief, appropriate, easy to spell, satisfying to pronounce, suitable for “brand play,” and legally defensible.
+For reference and examples, read his blog post: “Strong vs. weak names”.

-[2] Phil Knights, founder of Nike, in his memoir Shoe Dog, Simon & Schuster (2016)
+[2] Phil Knight, founder of Nike, in his memoir Shoe Dog, Simon & Schuster (2016)